devnationworld/resources/README.md

 [React performance optimization tips.](https://dev.to/harshdand/react-performance-optimization-tips-4238) In this post, Harsh looks into how we can improve the performance of React apps that need to render a lot of components on the screen.
 [DEVTO]

 ## Learning
+[Explore Futures in Flutter.](https://medium.com/flutterdevs/explore-futures-in-flutter-50ea5b91fc2) How to use the future in your flutter applications.
+[MEDIUM.FLUTTERDEVS]

+[Ultimate guide to Regular Expressions (RegEx) on JavaScript.](https://yuricodesbot.hashnode.dev/ultimate-guide-to-regular-expressions-regex-on-javascript) Matching strings?
+Lookaheads?
+Flags?
+Let's learn more about it!
+[YURICODESBOT.HASHNODE]

 [GitLab offering free certification until April 31.](https://www.reddit.com/r/git/comments/mv3od9/gitlab_offering_free_certification_until_april_31/) The link to a Reddit thread provides further context - individual GitLab users who earn GitLab Certified Associate certification receive a certification logo they can share on social media to showcase their accomplishments.
 This helps highlight to colleagues and employers their foundational knowledge of how to use GitLab, and their capacity for growth in gaining additional GitLab skills going forward.
 [REDDIT]

 [Which AWS certification should you take first?
 The definitive answer.](https://www.thedevcoach.co.uk/which-aws-certification-first/) This article covers the certifications, their structure, and which certification to take first.
 [THEDEVCOACH]